Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 Hardware encoders come in a variety of shapes and sizes.
 The smallest mounts directly on cameras.
 These devices allow mobile live streaming by connecting to Wi-Fi and cell networks.

-The most robust of these models allow you to “bond” multiple cell networks together.
+The most robust of these models allows you to “bond” multiple cell networks together.
 This helps to create a stronger internet connection in congested or remote areas.

 You can mount larger hardware encoders on racks in broadcast studios.
 These units are extremely fast and reliable, with a professional-grade price to match.